 In addition to my reporting on this beat, I created and launched a multimedia series with five of my colleagues called Made In Philly.
-The series focuses on stories of millennials around the region who are trying to solve challenges in their communities, either in small or large ways.
-We try to focus on communities that have historically been neglected by the media or only covered in a negative light.
-This is our effort to bring nuance to that coverage.
-Instead of just focusing on problems in certain communities, we are taking a solutions-oriented approach, where we find those working to address the issue and critically evaluate their work.
+The series focuses on stories of millennials around the region who are trying to solve challenges in their communities, in small or large ways.
+The project aims to bring nuanced, solutions-oriented coverage to communities that have historically been neglected by the media or only covered in a negative light.
+Made In Philly also involves a large community engagement component, which we are building through events like pop-up coffee shop discussions and in-depth conversations between our sources and the public.

 Youth smoking trends in Philadelphia are changing.
 Now the city's lost a major tool to stop that.

 Philadelphia teens are increasingly ditching cigarettes in favor of flavored cigarillos, cigars about the size of a cigarette.
 Policies credited for cutting cigarette smoking, from limits on advertising to higher taxes, have not been applied to cigarillos or other flavored tobacco products.
 And now Philadelphia has lost the power to do so.

 Made In Philly Stories